-Whether you’ve just decided to join the world of smoking meat and other food, or if you’re merely kicking some tires and deciding whether or not it’s for you, you’re going to want to read this article.
+Whether you’ve just decided to join the world of smoking meat and other food, or if you’re merely kicking some tires and deciding whether it’s for you or not, you’re going to want to read this article.

 There are three basic types of smoker: gas, electric, and charcoal.